Dodocyborg/Dodo-bird-game-3.0.0-Xbox/README.md

 ## Credits

-The DirectXTex library is the work of Chuck Walbourn, with contributions from Matt Lee, Xin Huang, Craig Peeper, and the numerous other Microsoft engineers who developed the D3DX utility library over the years.
+The _DirectX Tool Kit_ is the work of Shawn Hargreaves and Chuck Walbourn, with contributions from Aaron Rodriguez Hernandez and Dani Roman.

+Thanks to Shanon Drone for the SDKMESH file format.

+Thanks to Adrian Tsai for the geodesic sphere implementation.

+Thanks to Garrett Serack for his help in creating the NuGet packages for DirectX Tool Kit.

-Thanks to Paul Penson for his help with the implementation of ``MemoryStreamOnBlob``.
+Thanks to Roberto Sonnino for his help with the ``CMO``, DGSL rendering, and the VS Starter Kit animation.

+Thanks to Pete Lewis and Justin Saunders for the normal-mapped and PBR shaders implementation.

 Thanks to Andrew Farrier and Scott Matloff for their on-going help with code reviews.

-Thanks to Park DongHa for their contribution of the JPEG/PNG auxiliary functions.